m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-2.md

 ### Bit-by-bit Round Robin

 Imagine a system where in a single round, one bit from each active flow is transmitted in a round robin manner.
 This would ensure fairness in bandwidth allocation.
-However, since it’s not possible in the real world to split up the packets, we consider an imaginary bit-by-bit system to calculate the packet-finishing time and send a packet as a whole.
+However, since it's not possible in the real world to split up the packets, we consider an imaginary bit-by-bit system to calculate the packet-finishing time and send a packet as a whole.

 Let `R(t)` to be the current round number at time `t`.
 If the router can send `µ` bits per second and the number of active flows is `N`, the rate of increase in round number is given by